Disclaimer: Teen Titans belongs to Glen Murakami. I'm just here to drool over the animation and write about the characters.

 "But now there's no point to it all."

 Cyborg sighed dismally and sank back onto the couch.
-"I forgot we'd beaten everything."
-He groaned, "We've got to get some new games, man!
-I refuse to believe we've reached the maximum high score on every game we own.
+"I refuse to believe we've reached the maximum high score on every game we own.
 Refuse.
 There is something fundamentally wrong with the world when that happens.
 It's the goal, the nirvana of video games, but when that happens, when you achieve it...what's left?"
 He lay a heavy hand on Beast Boy's shoulder.
-The two looked together into the distance sadly, as if observing the bleak future ahead of them, comrades in a cruel world.
+They looked together into the distance sadly, observing the bleak future ahead of them, comrades in a cruel world.

 "...Well, what?" asked Starfire, obviously intrigued by video game philosophy according to Cyborg, but looking dubious as to where he was going with this.